NicoClaverie/My-awesome-project/README.md

 # My-awesome-project

-- This awesome project is created to experiment git notions like clone, push and pull
+- This awesome project is created to experiment git notions like clone, push and pull.

+# Achievements

+- J'ai réussi à faire clone, pull et je m'apprête a faire push.